Pipazoul/yassin.siouda.com/src/projects/stableai/stableai.md

-# StableAi
+# 🧠 StableAi

-[StableAi](https://stableai.club/) est un projet developpe avec  Pony Makers (Jean Michel Pothelune) Il s'agit d'une plateforme facilitant l'acces au derniers papier de recherche autour du machine learning oriente art et design

-A ce jour il integre les fonctionnalites suivantes
+StableAi is a project developed with Pony Makers (Jean Michel Pothelune).
+It's a platform that facilitates access to the latest research papers on machine learning for art and design.

+To date, it integrates the following functionalities
-- Interface de generation d'images avec Stable Diffusion
+- Image generation interface with Stable Diffusion
-- Interface permettant l'entrainement  de modeles pour stable diffusion :
+- Interface for training models for Stable Diffusion:
 - Stable outpainting